the spe ecosystem

 SPE CONNECTION TECHNOLOGY

-In addition to the PCB socket, connectors, panel feed-throughs, patch panels, wall sockets, etc. are used depending on the design of the cabling.
+In addition to the PCB socket, connectors, panel feed-throughs, patch panels, wall outlets, etc. are used depending on the design of the cabling.
 If the power supply is to be provided via a separate pair of wires, hybrid interfaces in M8 or M12 design are also available.

 SPE DATA CABLES